vahtras/moltools/doc/source/index.rst

-.. dalton_ruler documentation master file, created by sphinx-quickstart on Thu Dec  4 15:07:46 2014.
+.. dalton tools documentation master file, created by sphinx-quickstart on Sat Dec  6 12:18:54 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dalton_ruler's documentation!
+Welcome to dalton tools's documentation!
 ========================================

 Contents: